Car maintenance: the DIY essentials for looking after your car

 To check your tyre pressure, first locate your car’s tyre-pressure chart, which is usually printed on the frame inside one of the doors, inside the fuel filler cap or in your car's handbook.
 It’ll tell you the correct pressures for your car – under normal circumstances and if you’re carrying more passengers or lots of luggage.

 Because heat can cause the air in your tyres to expand, wait until your tyres are cold for a more accurate reading.
 Remove the tyre valve’s dust cap and screw or attach a tyre-pressure gauge onto the valve to get a reading.
-These are available from car spares shops across the country.
+These are available online or from car spares shops across the country.
 Alternatively, you can use a gauge on a tyre foot pump or an air line in a petrol-station forecourt.

 The tyre’s pressure will be displayed in the gauge.
 If the pressure is low, use a pump to inflate it to the correct amount.